By Jeff Walker, Entertainment Writer

 The Bojangles Restaurant 431 St. James Avenue in Goose Creek will host Goose Creek Cars this Saturday from 8-10am.
 The group meets twice a month.
 All types of vehicles are welcome.

 If you love to laugh than Theatre 99 is the place to go.
-Friday and Saturday night it’s Take The Funny & Run.
+Friday & Saturday night at 8pm it’s another round of Take the Funny & Run.
 Live improv comedy at Theatre 99 is a Charleston tradition!
 Shows at Theatre 99 are improv parties where audience members laugh until it hurts.
-Come loaded with suggestions for the quick witted Theatre 99 ensemble members who will take your suggestions…and rock out hilarious unscripted scenes.
-Guaranteed to make you laugh! $20 for 8pm show.
-Tickets $20.
-Theatre 99 is available for private comedy and improv show bookings.
-Wednesday’s are Laughway To the Weekend.
-Come laugh it up with us half way to the weekend!
-This improv comedy shows will feature 2-3 acts of hilarious improv comedy.
-Wednesday nights are a Charleston tradition that feature long form improv comedy.
-Every show is different and completely based on audience suggestions. $12 for 8pm show.
+Come loaded with suggestions for the quick-witted Theatre 99 ensemble members who will take your suggestions…and rock out hilarious unscripted scenes.
+6pm Saturday come out for FBI* (*Finch Boys Improv).
+Tickets $15.
+Good improv groups often feel like family.
+This one actually is family!
+Timmy Finch, veteran of The Have Nots!
+Comedy Improv and nine-time winner of Charleston’s Best Local Comic teams up with his best friend and son Cahal to deliver quick witted, feel-good, made-up family fun.
+Come see an old man and the next generation.
 Theatre 99 is located at 280 Meeting St. above the Bicycle Shop.
 Call 843-853-6687 for more.
 Visit their site for more. http://theatre99.com/

 All upcoming events can be found on the calendar page.